 Ability to Keep Residents Mobile

-This tells you the percentage of residents who remained mobile levels over time.
-Preserving mobility can be a good sign for residents' health.
+This tells you the percent of residents that retained mobility levels over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

 In Peace Care St Joseph's, 10.04 Percentage of Residents Rehospitalized